 To relieve statin side effects, your doctor may recommend several options.
 Discuss these steps with your doctor before trying them:

 - Take a brief break from statin therapy.
 Sometimes it's hard to tell whether the muscle aches or other problems you're having are statin side effects or just part of the aging process.
-Taking a break of 10 to 14 days can give you some time to compare how you feel when you are and aren't taking a statin.
-This can help you determine whether your aches and pains are due to statins instead of something else.
+Taking a break can help you determine whether your aches and pains are due to statins instead of something else.

 - Try coenzyme Q10 supplements.
 Coenzyme Q10 supplements may help to prevent statin side effects in some people, though more studies are needed to determine any benefits of taking it.
-If you'd like to try adding coenzyme Q10 to your treatment, talk to your doctor first to make sure the supplement won't interact with any of your other medications.
+Talk to your doctor first to make sure the supplement won't interact with any of your other medications.

 Although statin side effects can be annoying, consider the benefits of taking a statin before you decide to stop taking your medication.
 Remember that statin medications can reduce your risk of a heart attack or stroke, and the risk of life-threatening side effects from statins is very low.

 Even if your side effects are frustrating, don't stop taking your statin medication for any period of time without talking to your doctor first.
 Your doctor may be able to come up with an alternative treatment plan that can help you lower your cholesterol without uncomfortable side effects.

 April 26, 2016